kmh52826-collab/Enterprise-Knowledge-Base-Design/docs/erd-specifications.md

        ├─ user_role ─ role
        └─ user_group_member ─ user_group
                                   └─ group_role ─ role
-                                       └─ validation_project (when scope is PROJECT)
+                                       └─ validation_project (PROJECT scope)
 ```

 ### Structure Overview

 This structure manages user accounts by organization and assigns global permissions to individual users through the role master and user-to-role mappings.

-Global roles apply across the system.
-Project participation and responsibilities are managed separately in `project_member`.
+`role` is the role master shared by global and project role assignments. `user_role` manages each user’s global roles, while `project_member` manages participation and responsibilities for each project.
+The scope of group assignments is distinguished by `group_role.scope_type` and `project_id`. `group_role.is_active` indicates whether the role assignment is active.

 ### Summary of Table Roles